chancancode/branch-rename/README.md

 they need to take to migrate their local repository and changes they need to make to the pull request.

+It is recommended that you customize the messages with additional information relevant for your organization.
+For example, you may want to include a link to a tracking issue for additional context, or ways for the contributor to ask for additional assistance if needed.

+#### Limitations of GitHub Actions in Forks

 Unfortunately, due to limitations of GitHub Actions, it is not possible to add a pull request comment from the workflow when the pull request originated from a fork, which is very common in open-source repositories.
 As a workaround, the workflow prints the deprecation message to the logs and fails the build.

-It is recommended that you customize the messages with additional information relevant for your organization.
-For example, you may want to include a link to a tracking issue for additional context, or ways for the contributor to ask for additional assistance if needed.
+#### Next Steps

 This would be a good time to start updating any internal and external links to the "master" branch.
 A common example would be automatically generated links to